LivePersonInc/knowledge-center-archive/pages/documents/Admin & Settings/system-requirements.md

 **Certified:** Items highlighted in orange are tested thoroughly by LivePerson.
 We are committed to resolving any bugs or issues based on the SLAs defined across LiveEngage.

-**Supported:** Items highlighted in blue meet the minimum requirements, with no known issues.
+**Supported:** Items marked with an asterisk ( * ) meet the minimum requirements, with no known issues.
 Any new bugs will be evaluated and resolved on a case by case basis.

 {: .notice}
 We recommend using certified systems for the best possible experience while using LiveEngage.